Transforming What Your SMEs Know to What Your Learners Need

 About Diane Elkins

-Diane Elkins is the co-owner of Artisan E-Learning, a custom e-learning development company and E-Learning Uncovered, where she helps people build courses they’re proud of.
-She has built a reputation as a national e-learning expert by being a frequent speaker at major industry events for ATD, The Learning Guild, and Training Magazine.
-Her favorite topics include accessibility, instructional design, and authoring tools.
-She is co-author of the popular E-Learning Uncovered book series as well as E-Learning Fundamentals: A Practical Guide from ATD Press.
-She is a past board member of the Northeast Florida and Metro DC chapters of ATD.
+Diane Elkins is the co-founder of Artisan Learning, a custom learning design company.
+She has built a reputation as a national e-learning expert by being a frequent speaker at major industry events such as ATD, The Learning Guild, Training Magazine, and ASAE.
+She is also the co-author of the popular E-Learning Uncovered book series as well as E-Learning Fundamentals: A Practical Guide from ATD Press.
+She is the Past Chair of the Professional Development Advisory Council for the American Society of Association Executives and a founding board member of Inspire Accessibility, a consortium of learning providers looking to champion accessibility in the e-learning industry.

 About Amy Morrisey

-Amy Morrisey is the president of Artisan E-Learning and leads the sales & marketing teams.
-As president, she stays focused on maintaining the high standards our clients have grown to expect.
-She believes that staying close to our clients, our people, and our work is a smart way to do that.
-One of her favorite things to do in the e-learning world is jump in with a client to write a storyboard that is creative and application-based.
-Before working with Artisan, Amy spent 17 years in corporate training and development predominantly teaching leadership development and coaching teams and executives.
+Amy Morrisey is the president of Artisan Learning, a custom-designed learning firm.
+As president, she stays focused on maintaining the high standards their clients have grown to expect.
+Before working with Artisan, Amy spent 17 years in corporate training and development predominantly teaching advocacy and leadership development.
+In addition, she coached teams and executives.
 She is a past board member of ATD Detroit.
+When she can, Amy loves to go all in on designing meaningful and actionable learning experiences.

 Panel newest members